variantstudios/wisdomwaysacupuncture.com/_posts/2017-12-29-is-your-jing-depleted-a-chinese-medicine-concept-you-may-want-to-know-about.md

 Or, we may be living such an exhausting, overworked and undernourished lifestyle, that our daily nutrition can’t keep up with our body’s needs; so we end up tapping into our Jing for energy, causing serious health issues and major debilitation.

-For anyone trying to get pregnant and having problems, it could be a Jing deficiency issue.&nbsp; (There are many reasons why a person could have fertility issues, and Jing deficiency is just one of them.
+For anyone trying to get pregnant and having problems, it could be a Jing deficiency issue.
+(There are many reasons why a person could have fertility issues, and Jing deficiency is just one of them.
 But since winter is a great time to nourish your kidneys and thus retain as much Jing as possible, I mention this now.)

 <div>&nbsp;</div>